mvc-spec/www.mvc-spec.org/README.md

     $ npm run dev

-You can now point your browser to: [http://localhost:4444/](http://localhost:4444/)
+You can now point your browser to: [http://localhost:3000/](http://localhost:3000/)

-If you change any files, the development mode will automatically rebuild the site.
+If you change any files, the script will automatically rebuild the site and refresh the browser.

 That's it! :)